 Neske Baerwaldt is a PhD candidate at the Van Vollenhoven Institute.

-Neske completed her Research Master Social Sciences (with distinction) in 2015 at the University of Amsterdam.
-After obtaining her degree, Neske worked as an intern with Apache – platform for investigative journalism – and as a Humanitarian Affairs Officer with Doctors Without Borders (MSF) in Ethiopia.
+Neske completed her Research Master Social Sciences (with distinction) at the University of Amsterdam.
+After obtaining her degree, Neske worked as a Humanitarian Affairs Officer with Doctors Without Borders (MSF) in the Tigray region of Ethiopia.

 No relevant ancillary activities